 For individuals who have adnexal masses who receive measurement of serum biomarker HE4, the evidence includes diagnostic accuracy studies and meta-analyses.
-Relevant outcomes are overall survival, disease-specific survival, test accuracy and validity, and other test performance measures.
+Relevant outcomes are overall survival, diseasespecific survival, test accuracy and validity, and other test performance measures.
 Metaanalyses have generally found that HE4 and CA 125 have similar overall diagnostic accuracy (ie, sensitivity, specificity) and several found that HE4 has significantly higher specificity than CA 125 but not sensitivity.
 Two meta-analyses had mixed findings on whether the combination of HE4 and CA 125 is superior to CA 125 alone for the initial diagnosis of ovarian cancer.
 The number of studies evaluating the combined test is relatively low and publication bias in studies of HE4 has been identified.
 In addition, studies have not found that HE4 improves diagnostic accuracy beyond that of subjective assessment of transvaginal ultrasound.
-There is no direct evidence from prospective controlled studies on the impact of HE4 testing on health outcomes and no clear chain of evidence that changes in management based on HE4 would lead to improved health outcome.
+There is no direct evidence from prospective controlled studies on the impact of HE4 testing on health outcomes and no clear chain of evidence that changes in management based on HE4 would lead to improve health outcome.
 The evidence is insufficient to determine the effects of the technology on health outcomes.

 For individuals who are asymptomatic and not at high risk of ovarian cancer who receive screening with serum biomarker HE4, the evidence includes several retrospective comparative studies and no prospective studies comparing health outcomes in asymptomatic women managed with and without HE4 screening.
 Relevant outcomes are overall survival, disease-specific survival, test accuracy and validity, and other test performance measures.
-The retrospective studies found that levels of HE4 increased over time in women ultimately diagnosed with ovarian cancer.
+The retrospective studies found that HE4 levels increased over time in women ultimately diagnosed with ovarian cancer.
 Prospective comparative studies are needed to definitively determine whether HE4 is a useful screening tool.
-The evidence is insufficient to determine the effects of the technology on health outcomes.
-Therefore, this service is considered not medically necessary for BlueCHiP for Medicare and Commercial products.
+The evidence is insufficient to determine the effects of the technology on health outcomes-